jeffxguo/jeffxguo/README.md

 I'm a UBC BSc Computer Science Student in third year, looking for new experiences and inspirations.

-Currently trying to learn HTML and JavaScript, maybe work with ReactJS.

 Reach me at https://www.linkedin.com/in/jeffrey-guo-a42503167/